Ariovis-fr/adeo-monoweb-export-all/readme.md

 Adds an "Export all" button that saves all filtered invoices as PDF files at once on the Adeo Moneyweb Dashboard.

 Originally made for [Ariovis](https://ariovis.fr) internal usage.
-Feel free to use it as weell !
+Feel free to use it as well !

 ## Ariovis